 \textit{Acknowledgments.---} K. G. and R. J. acknowledge financial support by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Grants No. 436382789, and No. 493420525, via large equipment grants (GOEGrid).
-This work is supported by the Office of Advanced Scientific Computing Research, Exploratory Research for Extreme Scale Science (EXPRESS) program, Office of Science of the U.S. Department of Energy under Award Number DE-SC0026216 (A. P.).
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research via the Exploratory Research for Extreme Scale Science (EXPRESS) program under Award Number DE-SC0026216.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
-A. P. thanks the Kavli Institute for Theoretical Physics (KITP) for its hospitality during the program on “Noise-robust Phases of Quantum Matter,” during which part of this work was completed.
+A. P. thanks the Kavli Institute for Theoretical Physics (KITP) for its hospitality during the program on ``Noise-robust Phases of Quantum Matter'', during which part of this work was completed.

 \textit{Data and code availability.---} All data and code used for data generation are available on Zenodo on reasonable request \cite{Gadge2025_zenodo}.